 Known as ‘the’ portrait lens, its image quality is valued by many Nikon shooters, not just owners of the D850.
 But it does pair well with this camera thanks to the fast autofocus, great image clarity, and complementary perspective compression.

 Long focal length and wide aperture combined gives an extremely shallow depth of field which must be carefully focused when shooting portraits as even the eye can be out of focus if accidentally falling forward on the eyelash, hence there’s a steep learning curve when shooting with this lens.
 But if properly controlled this lens gives unparalleled quality that has to be seen to be believed.(opens in new tab)

-This generation 2 (G2) version of the 150-600mm lens has been rebuilt by Tamron improving autofocusing, stabilization, and flare control.
+This second-generation (G2) version of one of the best 150-600mm lenses (opens in new tab) has been rebuilt by Tamron improving autofocusing, stabilization, and flare control.
 Low Dispersion elements help keep distortion and aberration to a minimum when shooting at either end of the focal length range.
 Ideal for sports, action, and wildlife the slightly narrower aperture range means it’s best used during the day, or under bright stadium lighting.

 Its enhanced Vibration Compensation offers a helpful 4.5 stops of optical stabilization to make it easy to shoot handheld, which ,considering it’s just over 2kg in weight, is plenty achievable if needed.